-In September 2013, the Tollway Board approved a resolution to reconstruct Oases parking lots with half of the costs to be reimbursed by the leasing company.
-Rehabilitation and/or reconstruction of the parking areas at the Oasis facilities is programmed to occur in 2014.
+In September 2013, the Illinois Tollway Board approved a resolution to reconstruct Oases parking lots with half of the costs to be reimbursed by the leasing company.
+Rehabilitation and/or reconstruction of the parking areas at the Oasis facilities has commenced in 2014.